Phionephione/Phionephione/README.md

 - 🌱 I’m currently learning **AI,ML**

-- 👨‍💻 All of my projects are available at [https://chiragbj.vercel.app/](https://chiragbj.vercel.app/)
+- 👨‍💻 some of my projects are available at [https://chiragbj.vercel.app/](https://chiragbj.vercel.app/)

 - 📫 How to reach me **chiragbj8@gmail.com**